IRS Form 1099-MISC: How to Fill it Right

 Step 5: Under the two boxes you just filled up, fill up the boxes that ask for the name of the recipient, street address, state or province, city or town, ZIP code, and country.

-Step 6: Under that section is a box that asks an account number.
+Step 6: Under that section is a box that asks for an account number.
 Here, you have to write an account number for your recipient if he owns multiple accounts with you and you’re filing over one 1099-MISC for this individual.

 Step 7: To the right side of the account number box you will find another box that reads “2nd TIN not.” and contains a square that can you can checked or leave blank.
-You can mark it if the IRS has notified you two times in the last 3 years that the recipient gave you a wrong tax identification number.
+You can mark it if the IRS has notified you two times in the last 3 years that the recipient gave you the wrong tax identification number.

 Box 1: Rents - If the business paid the recipient $600 or more for a particular kind of rent, write the amount here.

 Box 2: Royalties - If the business paid gross royalties of at least $10 to the recipient, enter the amount here.

 Box 3: Other income - If you paid your recipient at least $600 for something that is not covered by any of the other boxes on the form, write it here.

 Box 4: Federal income tax withheld - If the recipient was covered by backup withholding, enter the amount of the business withheld from the pay.